jeromelim/jeromelim.github.io/index.md

 <img src="images/GhostRacing03.jpg?raw=true"/>

-Creation of C# Editor Tools for Unity to improve workflows Runtime C# scripts for procedural asset setup/animation Creation of Export and Validation Python tools from Maya to Unity Documentation of implemented workflow, tools, and art assets optimization strategies Technical support for the artists
+Creation of C# Editor Tools for Unity to improve workflows<br>
+Runtime C# scripts for procedural asset setup/animation <br>
+Creation of Export and Validation Python tools from Maya to Unity<br>
+Documentation of implemented workflow, tools, and art assets optimization strategies<br>
+Technical support for the artists<br>
-Adhoc Art tasks when required
+Adhoc Art tasks when required<br>